rjfarmer/mesaplot/README.md

-# mesaplot
+﻿# mesaplot
 Library of python routines to read MESA ouput files and plot MESA quantites

 Installation instructions:
-Simply git clone the repo then add tthe folder to your PYTHONPATH
+Simply git clone the repo then add the folder to your PYTHONPATH
 ````bash
 export PYTHONPATH=$PYTHONPATH:/path/to/mesaplot/folder
 ````